jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 - [x] Possibly mark questionable trigger words with a star (*) too.
 - [x] Finding replacement words, possibly using online thesaurus.
     - [x] I seem less motivated, because I question the validity of the idea, so this action may seem futile.
     - [x] Perhaps I might appreciate the idea for what it is.
-Maybe not part of this Circle Language Spec, but a Circle Broader View idea.
-So even though I might not use it in Circle Language Spec, I might still appreciate it as an idea outside of that.
+Maybe not part of this Encircle Language Spec, but a Encircle Broader View idea.
+So even though I might not use it in Encircle Language Spec, I might still appreciate it as an idea outside of that.
     - [x] I get anxiety if something seems unuseful to me.
 It's a thing.
     - [x] I am done with this, but I feel uneasy about the ideas.
 - [x] I might go over the loose ideas in the document and cross out or distribute those.